JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 has been replaced, the next `create_sysimage` call will create a new sysimage based on the replaced sysimage.
 It is possible to create a sysimage non-incrementally by passing the `incremental=false` keyword.
-This will create a new system image from scratch, however, it will lose the special precompilation that the Julia bundled sysimage provides which is what make the REPL and package manager snappy.
+This will create a new system image from scratch.
+However, it will lose the special precompilation that the Julia bundled sysimage provides which is what make the REPL and package manager not require compilation after a Julia restart..
 It is therefore unlikely that `incremental=false` is of much use unless in special cases for sysimage creation (for apps it is a different story though).

 ### Precompilation